wavefrontHQ/opentelemetry-examples/python-example/README.md

 python3 server.py
 ```

-All that is left for us to do at this point is to visit [localhost](http://localhost)/[exception](http://localhost/exception) and refresh the page, triggering
+All that is left for us to do at this point is to visit [localhost](http://localhost)
-our app to generate and emit a trace of that transaction.
-When the trace data collected from the OpenTelemetry collector
+/[exception](http://localhost/exception) and refresh the page, triggering our app to generate and emit a trace of that
-are ingested, you can examine them in the Tanzu Observability user interface.
+transaction.
+When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in the
+Tanzu Observability user interface.